crismancilla36/Snake-game/README.md

 To get started you need to have Python 3.7 installed.
 Also need to install pipenv, you can find the oficial installation guide [here](https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today).

 ### Setup your virtual environment
-In the directory project run the next commands to setup the virtua environment and activate it.
+In the project directory, run the next commands to setup the virtua environment and activate it.
 ```
 pipenv shell
 ```